 Check out the agency’s reviews

-Learning what you can about the experiences of the agency’s past clients can help you further vett the agency.
+Learning what you can about the agency’s past clients' experiences can further vet the agency.
 Don’t just look at the curated testimonials on their website, either.
-Check impartial review sites, like Google, to see a real scope of reviews from clients.
+Check impartial review sites by Googling their company name to see a real scope of reviews from clients.

 St. Louis Business Journal